corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### -f, --config-file

 Absolute path to the node's configuration file for reading configuration directly from a node.
-It requires `-b` or `--base-directory` option.
+Can have the `-b` or `--base-directory` option.
 If this parameter is not supplied, the default is `node.conf`.

 Example: `-b /corda/cordapp-template-java/build/nodes/PartyA -f /corda/cordapp-template-java/build/nodes/PartyA/some-other-node.conf`